-Assessing Serum Concentration of Zinc among Disadvantaged Young Females under Cover of a Relief Foundation
+Assessing Serum Concentration of Zinc among Females Aged 18-30 Under Cover of a Relief Foundation in Iran

 Objective: Nowadays, zinc deficiency is common among both low- and high-economic level people.
 Finding the predisposing factors -other that economic situation- seems considerable.
 Current study investigated the serum concentration of zinc and its correlation with different parameters among disadvantaged female population under cover of a relief foundation in Iran.